f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/disable-across-policies/Readme.md

 bigip/bigip_next/security/operations/disable-signature-url
 ```

-Run the following command to deploy updated parameter with signature override and create a new parameter with its own overrides.
+Run the following command to deploy the updates.
 Note that deploy can take some time.

 ```bash
 ansible-playbook ./playbooks/site.yml